andyweizhao/diaclms/README_2024.md

 For the second edition, our aim shifts to group projects on the same subject with a focus on temporal LLMs.
 The group project tasks include literature reading, idea implementation, experimentation, results analysis and writing a final term paper.
 3-5 students work in a group on a novel topic and write a joint paper of 8-10 pages.
 There will be weekly exchanges with the supervisor, as well as mid-term and final presentation meetings.

-## Remote lectures
-- do we need them?

 ## Contact
 @gmail.com